dfinity/gix-components/HACKING.md

 # Hacking

-This document list a couple of useful information to develop and deploy the `gix-components`
+This document list a couple of useful information to develop and deploy the `gix-components`.

 ## Deployment